ericdoi/ericdoi.github.io/_posts/2020-10-03-book-notes-earn-wyrw.markdown

     * Start earlier, work harder, stay later.
 Win the imaginary hardest-worker contest.
     * Promote yourself.
 Ask and take more responsibility.
 Author voluntarily doing the report over the weekend and the boss happened to ask if he could get it early.
     * Ask for what you want.
 Ask for more pay by building a lawyer-type case.
 Don’t fear.
 You have nothing to lose.
 Asking makes you feel more deserving because you think of why your are entitled to the money rather than why not.
-    * Story:  Diane the secretary  $800/mo start, increased to $1K after 2mo, and $1.2K after another 2mo.
+    * Story:  Diane the secretary.  $800/mo start, increased to $1K after 2mo, and $1.2K after another 2mo.
 After next 2mo, offered $1.4K, but she asked $1.8K based on her market research.
 Author relented; she had become very valuable, taking learning courses and building relationships.
     * Most important factor when asking:  your character.
 Truthfulness and loyalty.
     * Make sure your boss is on the same page.
 “All of the best days of your working life will be when you are working on what your boss considers most important."
     * Get a Mentor.
 Borrow wisdom, learn proven success methods.